DinoscapeProgramming/LocalBotify/docs/Developer Guide/CommandTutorial.md

 Instead of having to differentiate between messages and interactions, the event's `respond()` method is always binded to the corresponding reply function (`message.channel.send()` for messages; `interaction.reply()` for interactions).

+If your bot wants to respond with an error, use `reject()` by passing it an error object or a string instead.

 Here's the full structure again for clarity:

 ```js